Morithule/Dragons-Horde/Dragon Masters Guide.md

   - On a successful steal, the victim hands over the gift to the player and that player's turn ends.
 The victim now gets another chance to either select an unwrapped gift or use their ability if they haven't already used it.

   - On a failed roll, the player attempting to steal has been caught by the DM and must throw themselves at the mercy of the DM.
 The DM has the opportunity to either allow the player to choose a gift from the hoard or the DM may choose one for them.
-This could include the revealed "zonk" gift.
+This could include the revealed "zonk" gift if one was provided.

   - Since there is a chance of failure, there is no limit to how many times a gift can be stolen.